 The council has also:

 - Commissioned a public inquiry led by Michael Mansfield QC that has provided a strong evidence base for why the proposals are wrong.
-Read the full report here (pdf).
+Read the independent healthcare commission report (pdf).

 - Refused to sign the ‘North West London STP’.

-- Commissioned a review of the NHS proposals and the STP – Read the review (pdf 4MB).
+- Commissioned a review of the NHS proposals and the STP – Read the Shaping a healthier future report (pdf 4MB).

 - Launched a petition – alongside Ealing Council – to help save our local hospitals.
 Sign the petition today.